USC Aiken Archives

 The USCA Archives currently houses records of the school’s first two chancellors, the faculty assembly, student publications, institutional self-study and other key series.
 In addition, the archival collection includes hundreds of photographs of faculty, staff, students, university buildings, and student activities, athletic media guides, departmental newsletters, commencement programs and materials collected to document the history of Aiken County.

 While the archives is still a work in progress, the archivist has arranged and filed major series and prepared preliminary finding aids.
-The archives is only open by appointment.
+The archives is open by appointment only.
 Please contact Alexia Helsley, USC Aiken Archivist or Jane Tuten, USCA Library Director, to schedule a research visit or submit a research question.